PolySTAR-mtl/robomaster-2022-cv/doc/serial.md

 ## Jetson setup

 Check the pins for connections: https://jetsonhacks.com/nvidia-jetson-nano-j41-header-pinout/.
-Make sure that RX cable goes on TX pin of the Jetson and TX cable on RX pin of the Jetson.
+Make sure that RX cable goes on TX pin (8) of the Jetson and TX cable on RX pin (10) of the Jetson.
+Add the ground (GND) on the pin 9.

 The Tegra High speed Serial (THS) device is reserved for root users, so a chmod (`sudo chmod 777 /dev/ttyTHS0`) is necessary (at each reboot) in order to use the serial node.